dcadata/this-american-life-archive/index.md

 This is a possibility.
 For now, I have a script that checks back through old file URLs each week to make sure they are still accessible.
 If not, it will check the other 13 possible URLs until it finds a copy of the file.

-### Can you post the code?

-Yes, I plan to post it in the near future.

 ***

 **Tools Used:** Python - requests, Beautiful Soup, Pandas